Does Your Small Book Thumbnail Cover Stand Out?

 If you can also change the resolution in your image editor, it will give you a better estimation of how good or not it will look online.

-Understanding book thumbnail dimensions
+Understanding book cover dimensions

-It means that for every 1,000 pixels in width, the image should be 1,600 pixels in height.
+This means that for every 1,000 pixels in width, the image should be 1,600 pixels in height.

 A cover 1280 pixels wide is generally the minimum size you should use.
+You can use jpg, gif, bmp, or png file types.

+However, the full size of your custom image upload will never be seen online.
 Your original uploaded image file will be reduced to a range of additional custom thumbnail image sizes.

 Amazon automatically generates a lot of different custom thumbnail sizes on its site.